 15. Don’t Have Patience

 The same rule applies to the blogging business.
-You should be putting honest efforts to grow your blog to an authoritative one and wait for some time before getting actual results.
+You should be putting honest efforts to grow your blog into an authoritative one and wait for some time before getting actual results.

 It means you’re not only wasting your valuable time on unnecessary things but also FOOLING yourself.

-Remember the patience is the key to success, so that believe in your efforts.
+Remember that patience is the key to success, so believe in your efforts.